The Foundation of Your Pilot Journey

 How many flight hours are required for a Private Pilot License?

-Do I need prior experience or a medical certificate?
+Do I need prior experience or a medical certificate to start?

-No prior experience is required to start.
-However, you must obtain at least a Third-Class FAA Medical Certificate before you can fly solo.
-We recommend getting this early to ensure a clear path to your license.
+No prior experience is required.
+You will need at least a Third-Class FAA Medical Certificate before you can fly solo, and we recommend getting it early in training to ensure a clear path to your license.
+Our team can point you to Aviation Medical Examiners in the area.

 What aircraft will I fly during Private Pilot training?

-We don't use "vintage" aircraft.
-You will train in modern Sling LSA or RV-12 aircraft equipped with Garmin G3X glass cockpits.
-Learning on the same technology used in modern jets gives you a massive technical advantage and makes your transition to advanced ratings much smoother.
+You will train in modern Sling or RV-12 iS aircraft equipped with Garmin G3X glass cockpits.
+No vintage trainers, no steam gauges.
+Learning on the same style of avionics used in modern jets gives you a technical advantage from day one and makes your transition to advanced ratings much smoother.

-Why should I train at a active airport like North Perry (KHWO)?
+Why should I train at an active airport like North Perry (KHWO)?

-North Perry is one of the most active training hubs in the country.
-Learning here gives you an immediate edge in radio communications and situational awareness.
-If you can master the complex airspace of South Florida, you will have the confidence to fly anywhere in the world.
+North Perry is one of the most active training airports in the country, and that is an advantage.
+Learning here builds sharp radio communication skills and situational awareness from your first lesson.
+If you can master the busy airspace of South Florida, you will have the confidence to fly anywhere in the world.

-Can I transfer flight hours from another flight school?
+Can I use flight time I logged at another school?

 In most cases, yes.
-Previously logged flight time may be credited toward Private Pilot training, depending on documentation and FAA requirements.
-An instructor will review your logbook to determine the best path forward.
+Previously logged flight time may be credited toward your Private Pilot training depending on documentation and FAA requirements.
+An instructor will review your logbook and map out the most efficient path forward.

 Book a Discovery Flight Today